tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

 In addition to the key material, the following attributes may be specified.
 In a JSON Request, the attributes keyword and braces, ‘{‘ ‘}’, are required even if there are no attributes specified.

--   *enabled*: boolean, optional, default is true.
+-   *enabled*: boolean, optional, default is **true**.
 Specifies whether the key is enabled and useable for cryptographic operations.

-The enabled attribute is used in conjunction with nbf and exp: when an operation occurs between nbf and exp, it will only be permitted if enabled is set to true.
-Operations outside the nbf and exp window are automatically disallowed.
+    The *enabled* attribute is used in conjunction with *nbf* and *exp*: when an operation occurs between nbf and exp, it will only be permitted if enabled is set to true.
+Operations outside the *nbf* and *exp* window are automatically disallowed, except for certain operation types under [particular conditions](about-keys--secrets-and-certificates.md#BKMK_date-time-ctrld-ops).

 -   *nbf*: IntDate, optional, default is now.
-The nbf (not before) attribute identifies the time before which the key MUST NOT be used for cryptographic operations.
-The processing of the nbf attribute requires that the current date/time MUST be after or equal to the not-before date/time listed in the nbf attribute.
+The *nbf* (not before) attribute identifies the time before which the key MUST NOT be used for cryptographic operations, except for certain operation types under [particular conditions](about-keys--secrets-and-certificates.md#BKMK_date-time-ctrld-ops).

+    The processing of the *nbf* attribute requires that the current date/time MUST be after or equal to the not-before date/time listed in the *nbf* attribute.
 Azure Key Vault MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
 Its value MUST be a number containing an IntDate value.

      For more information on IntDate and other data types, see [Data types](about-keys--secrets-and-certificates.md#BKMK_DataTypes)

 -   *exp*: IntDate, optional, default is "forever".
-The exp (expiration time) attribute identifies the expiration time on or after which the key MUST NOT be used for cryptographic operation.
-The processing of the exp attribute requires that the current date/time MUST be before the expiration date/time listed in the exp attribute.
+The *exp* (expiration time) attribute identifies the expiration time on or after which the key MUST NOT be used for cryptographic operation, except for certain operation types under [particular conditions](about-keys--secrets-and-certificates.md#BKMK_date-time-ctrld-ops).

+    The processing of the *exp* attribute requires that the current date/time MUST be before the expiration date/time listed in the *exp* attribute.
 Azure Key Vault MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
 Its value MUST be a number containing an IntDate value.

 There are additional read-only attributes that are included in any response that includes key attributes:

 - *created*: IntDate, optional.
-The created attribute indicates when this version of the key was created.
+The *created* attribute indicates when this version of the key was created.
 This value is null for keys created prior to the addition of this attribute.
 Its value MUST be a number containing an IntDate value.

 - *updated*: IntDate, optional.
-The updated attribute indicates when this version of the key was updated.
+The *updated* attribute indicates when this version of the key was updated.
 This value is null for keys that were last updated prior to the addition of this attribute.
 Its value MUST be a number containing an IntDate value.

-#### Date-time controlled operations
+#### <a name="BKMK_date-time-ctrld-ops"></a> Date-time controlled operations

-*Not-yet-valid* and *expired* keys will work for **decrypt**, **unwrap** and **verify** operations (won’t return 403, Forbidden).
-The rationale for using *not-yet-valid* this way is to allow a key to be tested.
-The rationale for using *expired* this way is to allow recovery operations on data that was created when the key was valid.
+Not-yet-valid and expired keys, those outside the *nbf* / *exp* window, will work for **decrypt**, **unwrap** and **verify** operations (won’t return 403, Forbidden).
+The rationale for using the not-yet-valid state is to allow a key to be tested before production use.
+The rationale for using the expired state is to allow recovery operations on data that was created when the key was valid.

 Access to the **encrypt**, **wrap**, and **sign** operations is not changed.
-These operations will not be allowed with *not-yet-valid* and *expired* keys.
+These operations will not be allowed with not-yet-valid or expired keys.

-Also note that you can disable access to a key using Key Vault policies, or by updating the key attribute *enabled* to false.
+Also note that you can disable access to a key using Key Vault policies, or by updating the *enabled* key attribute to **false**.

 For information on data types see, [Data types](about-keys--secrets-and-certificates.md#BKMK_DataTypes).